 Public disclosure inspection data

-Both SZW Inspectorate (Dutch) and the Netherlands Food and Consumer Product Safety Authority (Dutch) have made their inspection data public as of 2014.
+Both SZW Inspectorate (in Dutch) and the Netherlands Food and Consumer Product Safety Authority (in Dutch) have made their inspection data public as of 2014.

 Important inspection organisations